Divy1211/xs-linting/maths/docs/static/xs_type_chk.md

 \end{array}
 $$

 Note: XS can have functions of arity $\in [0, 12]$ but every function must define default values for each parameter, which means it is possible to omit any number of its arguments which are initialised with defaults in that case.
-Hence the `T_n | void` type for parameters.
+Hence the ${\tt T_n | void}$ type for parameters.
 There is no currying in XS :(

 ### 2.5.
 Operations